conda/conda/docs/source/building/meta-yaml.rst

 Conda-build currently only knows how to test conda packages.
 Conda-build does support using Twine to upload packages to PyPI.
 See the conda-build help output for the list of arguments accepted that will be passed through to Twine.
-Note that you must install twine (via pip) in order for this to work.
+Note that you must use pip to install Twine in order for this to work.

 .. _about: